-- 10.40 As we are currently recycling a high percentage of our waste, with none going to landfill, it is proposed that over the Masterplan period the focus will be to recycle more on-site.
-This could allow for better segregation with less contamination at source, and more efficient transport of waste from site with consequential cost benefits. - 10.41 Following a review of waste management, the following actions have been identified for the Masterplan; - Continue to send zero waste to landfill; - Achieve 40% on-site recycling rate by 2025; - Achieve 50% on-site recycling rate by 2030; - Achieve 60% recycling rate on site by 2035; - Produce a recycling and waste strategy to develop strategic policy for waste management and set a broader range of KPIs.
+- being sorted offsite for recycling or energy production. - 10.39 As we are currently recycling a high percentage of our waste, with none going to landfill, it is proposed that over the Masterplan period the focus will be to recycle more on-site.
+This could allow for better segregation with less contamination at source, and more efficient transport of waste from site with consequential cost benefits. - 10.40 Following a review of waste management, the following actions have been identified for the Masterplan; - Continue to send zero waste to landfill; - Achieve 40% on-site recycling rate by 2025; - Achieve 50% on-site recycling rate by 2030; - Achieve 60% recycling rate on site by 2035; - Produce a recycling and waste strategy to develop strategic policy for waste management and set a broader range of KPIs.